 This way ended the first part of the African campaign, in which Caesar did not take part personally.
 Curio’s total military disaster was a huge loss for the whole army.
 It seems though that it did not have a major impact on the whole war.
-The soldier serving Caesar were feeling rather safe.
+The soldier serving Caesar was feeling rather safe.
 After defeating Pompey, Caesar came back to Africa to get even with Curio’s slayers.

 Preparations for the confrontation in Greece

 When Caesar was officially appointed consul together with Publius Servilius32 in 48 BCE he began to stabilize Italy’s economics.
-Among many other things, he instituted intermediaries whose job were to evaluate the worth of fortunes in order to be able to pay off the debt to the creditors.
+Among many other things, he instituted intermediaries whose job was to evaluate the worth of fortunes in order to be able to pay off the debt to the creditors.
 So they were kind of bailiffs taking care of clearing debts.
-Caesar also abolished some of the punishments for the bribery, established during the time when Pompey was staying next to Rome.
+Caesar also abolished some of the punishments for bribery, established during the time when Pompey was staying next to Rome.
 Running the errands in Rome and celebrating the Latin holidays took him 11 days.
 Then he tendered his resignation and set off to Brundisium33.
 There crossed the trade roads from Italy to Greece and eastwards.

-He ordered 12 legions and the whole cavalry to appear but he did not find enough ships to transport through Greece more than 15 000 infantry and 600 riders.
+He ordered 12 legions and the whole cavalry to appear but he did not find enough ships to transport Greece more than 15 000 infantry and 600 riders.
 Caesar had lost many great soldiers on his way to Hispania and in many Gallic wars.
 Meanwhile Pompey, within a year that he had had for the preparations, gathered a huge fleet, 8 legions and was still waiting for the additional two (brought from Syria) from his father-in-law, Scipio.
 He additionally recruited 3000 archers, 1200 slingers and 7000 riders.
 The significant number of the infantry, hired from the different corners of Italy, must be included as it completed the heavy infantrymen.
 He decided to winter in Dyrrachium or Apollonia34.
 In order to prevent Caesar from crossing the sea, Pompey set out the fleet along the coast.

-Caesar decided not to take any baggage and leave it in Italy, so that the ships could transport as many soldiers as possible.
+Caesar decided not to take any baggage and leave it in Italy so that the ships could transport as many soldiers as possible.
 7 legions came aboard and they managed to cross the sea docking in the bay not guarded by Pompey, around the city Paleste35.
 So he decided to send out all the ships and transport the rest of the legions and cavalry.
 However, on their way back some of the ships were caught by the Bibulus’ fleet.
 He took over 30 ships and then burnt them.
 He decided to man each harbour and haven in this part of the coast and watch them so that Caeser would not get any reinforcements.
 Marcus Octavius36, Pompey’s fleet commander incited Issa to break an alliance with Caesar.
 He was also trying to talk Salona37 out of the coalition, but the Roman citizens union in the city chose to support Caesar.
 Octavius thus began a siege, but as a result of the chaos among the soldiers, who were too confident about the victory, he had to step out, also because of the simultaneous and fierce inhabitants’ resistance.

 L. Staberius, who was stationed in the city, escaped covertly and the local authority sent a legation to Caesar, giving him the city.
 The next messages came and finally, nearly half of Epirus was subservient to Caesar.
 Pompey decided to march night and day and get to Dyrrachium.
-He managed to cut Caesar off the city and set a camp.
+He managed to cut Caesar off from the city and set up a camp.
 Caesar, on the other hand, fortified by the river Apsus38 (across the river where was Pompey’s camp) and there chose to wait for the rest of his soldiers from Italy.
 His opponents also decided to wait for the reinforcements.

 In Brundisium Caesar’s envoy did everything according to the instructions that he had been given, so he took the vessels and embarked the soldiers.
 When he set off, he got a message that the coast had been captured by Pompey and thanks to that he was able to return soon enough.
 A truly paradoxical situation occurred, in which Bibulus, the commander of Pompey’s fleet, cut Caesar off the reinforcements from the sea and Caesar, taking up all the coast, cut him off the land.
-Starving soldiers decided to send Bibulus and Libon (who had recently joined Bibulus) as the messengers to Caesar asking for a truce.
+Starving soldiers decided to send Bibulus and Libon (who had recently joined Bibulus) as messengers to Caesar asking for a truce.
 The commanders stated that they wanted to talk not only about the conditions of ending the blockade but also about some serious matters concerning the whole war.
 Caesar, thus, despite being busy with providing the supplies, immediately went to Oricum to meet the messengers.
-During the meeting, Libon claimed that he wanted to defuse the conflict but neither him nor Bibulus had received an authority to do that.
-The messenger asked for a truce during which he agreed to go to Pompey and present him Caesar’s conditions.
+During the meeting, Libon claimed that he wanted to defuse the conflict but neither he nor Bibulus had received the authority to do that.
+The messenger asked for a truce during which he agreed to go to Pompey and present him with Caesar’s conditions.
 He believed for the whole time that the war might be ended peacefully and so he demanded from Libon and Bibulus that his messengers would be protected, but neither of them wanted to take the responsibility.
-Caesar agreed for a truce but only if Bibulus’ fleet would end its sea patrols which would enable Caesar to help his army with the reinforcements.
-However, when Caesar noticed that the whole of Libon’s speech was only about seeing off the current danger concerning his soldier’s hunger, he turned them away and started planning the further campaign.
+Caesar agreed to a truce but only if Bibulus’ fleet would end its sea patrols which would enable Caesar to help his army with the reinforcements.
+However, when Caesar noticed that the whole of Libon’s speech was only about seeing off the current danger concerning his soldier’s hunger, he turned them away and started planning a further campaign.

-Because of the hunger and other inconveniences on the sea, Bibulus became seriously ill and died.
+Because of hunger and other inconveniences on the sea, Bibulus became seriously ill and died.
 With his death, the fleet’s leadership broke and everyone began to command on his own.
 The fleet commanders were being sent to Pompey to pass Caesar’s conditions.
-However, in fact, the one who would set the peace terms, would also win the war.
+However, in fact, the one who would set the peace terms would also win the war.
 But Pompey did not intend to give in, mostly because of his ambition.

 Pompey’s and Caesar’s camps were separated only by the Aspus river so the soldiers talked a lot and then there were no fights.
 It proves the great military culture of the Romans and shows how deeply they respected their opponents.
 We can expect that if the enemies were not the countrymen, there would not be any conversation.
 There was a well-known rule in Rome: “for among times of arms, the laws fall mute” (inter arma silent leges).
 However, it still remained obvious that the civil war disagreed even with the soldiers.
-It was still a time of war during which the only thing needed was the way to end the conflict and the whole campaign.
+It was still a time of war during which the only thing needed was a way to end the conflict and the whole campaign.